hotosm/docs/docs/become-a-contributor.md

 - Docker
 - CI/CD workflows

-### 📝 Report bugs and suggest improvements 📝
+### 📝 Report bugs / suggest improvements 📝

 The issue queue for a tool on Github is the best way to get started here.

 There are issue templates for BUGs and FEATURES that you can use, or you could also create your own.

-Discussions can also be used to higher level discussions or to ask questions.
+### 💬 Discussions 💬

+Your input into the direction of the tool, features to include, or how they should be implemented are valuable.

+Please use Github discussions or the community discussion channels to discuss topics and provide your insight.

 ### 🔒 Report security vulnerabilities 🔒